 Deciding to become a better ballroom dancer is a great idea.
 Furthermore, it doesn’t have to be a difficult, time-consuming, or expensive proposition.
 In fact, these 5 extremely easy activities will help to raise your skill level quickly.
-If you do them, you’ll look and feel better on the dance floor.
+When you do them, you’ll look and feel better on the dance floor.
 Equally important, your future dance partners will appreciate your efforts.

 It’s the little things that mean a lot when you decide to become a better ballroom dancer.
 Like partnership skills.